Turkey flag Turkey Beach Holidays

 What British travellers need to know

-Your passport must be valid for at least 150 days after the date you arrive in Turkey.
+Your passport must be valid for at least 150 days after you arrive and have at least one blank page.

 Good to know:

-When leaving Turkey with a dual British-Turkish national child aged 18 or younger, you may need to show permission to travel from the Turkish parent.
+If leaving Turkey with a dual British-Turkish national child aged 18 or younger, you may need permission from the Turkish parent.

 Safety in Turkey